 - An occurrence of extraordinary events

-- Occurrence of events which are beyond parties’ control
+- Occurrence of events that are beyond parties’ control

 A force majeure condition means that the performance of the group gratuity scheme may be partially or wholly suspended when the insurer’s performance is hindered.
 The acts causing hindrance to insurer’s performance may arise due to fire, earthquake, war, revolution, flood, and epidemics.

-Other acts causing hindrance includes, strike, lock out, legislation or restriction by any government or any other authority.
+Other acts causing hindrance include strike, lockout, legislation, or restriction by any government or any other authority.
 Such circumstances are beyond the control of the Insurer.
 If it’s in the capacity of the insurance company, it will resume its obligations towards the policy immediately after the force majeure event ceases.
-It is important that IRDA is intimated by the insurer regards to suspension of the operations in case of any force majeure event.
+It is important the insurer intimates the IRDA, regards to the suspension of the operations in case of any force majeure event.

 Also, the market conditions may be unforeseen or unusual.
-Taking this conditions into account, the insurers may limit the total number of units withdrawn on any day from each fund.
+Taking these conditions into account, the insurers may limit the total number of units withdrawn on any day from each fund.

 The insurer may defer the surrender of the group gratuity scheme or the claim in events like:

-- Unusually high volume of sale of investments within a short period
+- The unusually high volume of sale of investments within a short period

 - Exceptional redemption